You are here

 Curtarolo, professor of mechanical engineering and materials science and of physics at Duke, believed that just as the biological scientists made stunning discoveries after the Human Genome Project began, the new national initiative would do the same in advancing the abilities of materials scientists to come up with novel materials and alloys with unique characteristics.
 Additionally, he felt, since he had already been laying the fundamental groundwork for several years, he had a head-start on the newcomers to this new field.

-To take advantage of this potential, Duke Engineering created the Center for Materials Genomics, which was founded by Curtarolo with associate director Omar Knio, professor of mechanical engineering and materials science and director of uncertainty and risk assessment.
+To take advantage of this potential, Duke Engineering created the Center for Materials Genomics, later renamed the Center for Autonomous Materials Design.
+It was founded by Curtarolo with associate director Omar Knio, professor of mechanical engineering and materials science and director of uncertainty and risk assessment.

 “This is an adventurous journey where players will race through a highway without speed limits,” Curtarolo said.